satyasuresh-source/TaxService/README.md

 Assumptions

-Created Middleware Component for exception handling
+1)Created Middleware Component for exception handling

-Serial Log for Logging
+2)Serial Log for Logging

-Custom attribute for date validation
+3)Custom attribute for date validation

-Filter used for Model Validations
+4)Filter used for Model Validations

-Used EF Core Code first approach
+5)Used EF Core Code first approach